Alan Judge (Irish footballer): Colchester United

+Woking

+On 22 March 2024, Judge joined National League side Woking on a deal until the end of the campaign.
+On 26 April 2024, after just featuring three times for the club it was announced that Judge would leave Woking at the end of his contract in June.

+On 5 November 2024, following his departure just five months prior, Judge returned to the Cardinals.
+He departed the club following the expiry of his contract on 31 December 2024.

+Braintree Town

+On 25 January 2025, Judge agreed to join fellow National League side, Braintree Town following his release from Woking.

+Retirement

+On 3 November 2025, Judge announced his retirement from professional football at the age of 36.

 International career

 Youth

 Judge made his international debut with the Republic of Ireland U17 team in October 2004, winning five caps and scoring two goals during the team's failed 2005 European U17 Championship qualifying campaign.
 He represented the U18 side at the 2005 European Youth Olympic Festival in Lignano Sabbiadoro, Italy.
 A 4–2 victory over Switzerland in the third-place playoff saw the U18s win the bronze medal.
 Judge made his U19 debut in a 2–1 friendly win over Ukraine at Terryland Park on 15 August 2006.
 He was a regular for the U19s during their qualifying campaign for the 2007 European U19 Championship and scored his first goal in a 2–1 qualifying win away to Macedonia on 6 October 2006.
 Judge appeared in all three of the U18s' elite qualification games, but despite victories over Bulgaria and Hungary, defeat to Germany saw the Germans qualify for the finals.
 Judge also represented the U19s in the 2007 Oporto Tournament in Portugal, but went home without any silverware.

 Judge made his U21 debut in a 3–2 friendly victory over Sweden on 12 October 2007, coming on as a substitute for Jim O'Brien after 68 minutes.
 Judge made two appearances during the U21s' unsuccessful 2009 UEFA U21 Championship qualifying campaign.
 He appeared in all of the qualifying games for the 2011 UEFA U21 Championship, with an early goal scored in a 1–1 draw with Georgia being the sole highlight of a campaign which saw the U21s finish bottom of their group.
 He won 13 U21 caps and scored two goals.
 Judge made four appearances for the U23s in the 2008 Inter Continental Cup, but came away without the trophy.